-1. What is the relationship between this and Extinction Rebellion?
+1. What is the relationship between CDE and Extinction Rebellion?

 Culture Declares Emergency (CDE) is an entirely autonomous movement - although CDE arose from conversations between sector practitioners supportive of, or involved in, Extinction Rebellion (XR).
 The CDE working group is separate from XR but is an ally, and XR offers mutual support.

 2. What does it mean to join Culture Declares Emergency?

 Making a declaration of emergency is an independent decision of each individual/organisation, and can be done in any way that is right for you.
-It means announcing your concerns and acknowledging that these are shared by a growing masses of people.
+It means announcing your concerns and acknowledging that these are shared by a growing mass of people.
 It does not mean joining a group, or committing to any actions beyond your remit or limits.

 3. Does declaring emergency mean promoting illegal activity?